 ChiMan Michael with Chi Energy is “cool”

 I am sure that everyone had such experience when someone tells you something or you read something and you realize that chunks of information you knew before and some of your own experiences suddenly stick together, like a pieces of a puzzle, and line up in a solid theory.
 Actually, this is how most of theories are born: there are some facts and scientists are trying to explain them.
-Well, something like that had happened to me when Sifu Cicero told me about importance of cool in the Chi system she is teaching.
+Well, something like that had happened to me when Sifu Cicero told me about importance of a relaxing cool temperature transference in the Chi Method Method.

 Chi Energy is Being Cool: